rangulicon/mFi-tools/readme.md

 The implementation of the convention is not complete yet.

-It´s forked from excelent work of maletazul/mFi-tools and magcode/mpower-tools, and I added the missing current property from the mPower and added support for the mPower Mini.
+It´s forked from excelent work of maletazul/mFi-tools and magcode/mpower-tools, and I added the missing current property from the mPower and added fixed support for the mPower Mini.

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 Ports